ktochow1/rails-portfolio-project/README.md

 # README

 RailsToDo is your Task-List Manager!
-After forking this repository to your local environment, run rails s in your terminal.
+After forking this repository to your local environment, run `bundle install` to access all necessary gems and dependencies.
+Run `rails s` in your terminal.
 This will open a rails server whose domain is located at http://localhost:3000 .
 To get started, go to http://localhost:3000/login to sign up.
 After submitting an email and password, you will be directed to the home page